erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 #> [1] "tomorrow is cloudy"

 # Note that if users forgot to specify a seed, the function outputs the error
-# message: Error in set.seed(seed) : argument "seed" is missing, with no default
+# message: Error in set.seed(seed) : argument "seed" is missing, with no default.
-# This is good function behaviour as it prevents unpredictable functions from
+# This is good error handling as it prevents users from forgetting to set seed
-# executing by accident.
 ```

 ## Good functions are referentially transparent and pure